Red Hen Publications

 And Sirius Black may not have learned (for sure) of Lucius’s involvement with Lord Voldemort until after his own escape from Azkaban.
 Malfoy, after all, had not been sent to Azkaban.

 Sirius does admit that much of the information he gave us in GoF was information he only pieced together after his escape.
-He was also inside from the day after Voldemort fell.
+He was also inside within a day or two after Voldemort fell.
 He would have completely missed the whole DE trials period and Malfoy’s Imperius defense.
 Only learning of it later.
 From those who didn’t get off.

 But nearly all of the timing of his statements now looked a tad screwy.
 And they were completely hosed by Rowling’s endorsement of the 1960 birth date for the Marauder cohort.
 In fact, in view of that, the whole timeline requires a retrofit.
 Indeed, more than one.